hasanmd91/snake_game/README.md

 # Snake Game

-- Game starts by pressing an arrow key
+- Game starts by pressing any arrow key
 - Speed will increase as the score increases
 - Getting a red apple will increase the snake's length